-Delicious chilled sesame noodles with a sweet and spicy peanut sauce comes together easily for a weeknight dinner with plenty for leftovers.
+Delicious cold sesame noodles with a sweet and spicy peanut butter sauce comes together easily for a summer weeknight dinner with plenty for leftovers.

 This recipe sounds gourmet but it’s quite easy to throw together.
 And it’s better than takeout.

 I’m a busy parent as I’m sure you are too.
 What I love about this recipe is that I can make it during the day while the kids are in school.

 Because it served chilled all I have to do is pull it out of the fridge at dinner time.

 A recent trip to the Outer Banks inspired this recipe.
 I ordered the sesame noodle bowl at a favorite restaurant called the “Rundown Cafe“ along the beach road.

 When I asked if they would share the recipe they were vague.
 But that didn’t stop me from creating my own recipe with easy to find ingredients at any grocery store.

 I sautéed sugar snap peas and roasted red peppers but you could add any kind of veggies you want.
 Cucumbers and carrots would work great in this recipe too.

 I tossed in grilled shrimp to accompany the sesame noodles but grilled chicken would work just as well.